dtmilano/shebang/README.md

 Regarding arguments provided in _interpreter_ command lines is not well defined how they would be treated.
-Different Unix-like systems treat them in different ways and sometimes the _interpreter_ is invoked with a single argument concatenating all the arguments provided in the original shebang command line.
+Different Unix-like systems treat them in different ways and sometimes the _interpreter_ is invoked with a single argument concatenating all the arguments provided in the original shebang command line (see [Results](http://www.in-ulm.de/~mascheck/various/shebang/#results)).

 Extensions
 ----------